Bodmin Jail Hotel & Visitor Attraction

 |Service:||Architecture, Interior Design, Masterplanning|

-The design retains and enhances the unique atmosphere and sense of history that exists in the ruins.
-The derelict cell blocks of the jail will house the hotel accommodation and part of the museum.
+It is a new full sensory experience that intertwines the imposing original architecture of the three-hundred-year-old jail with creative, contemporary design, which retains 85% of the original fabric, and enhances the unique atmosphere and sense of history that existed in the ruins.
+The once derelict cell blocks of the jail now house the 70-room hotel and part of the museum.
 A glazed roof to the hotel atrium retains the magical natural lighting qualities of the ruin.
-The proposed design for the hotel rooms will retain the rich colours and textures of the stone that have over time been revealed and weathered creating a unique and special place.
+The hotel rooms retain the rich colours and textures of the stone that have, over time, been revealed and weathered, creating a unique and special place.